asophila/vohvelo/README.md

 Vohvelo simplifies the process of running tasks on remote machines by handling all the necessary steps:
 1. Securely copying input files to the remote machine
-2. Executing the process remotely
+2. Executing any command remotely
 3. Retrieving the results back to your local machine
 4. Cleaning up temporary files on the remote host

 ### Key Features

+- **Flexible Command Execution**: Run any command on the remote machine
+- **Multiple File Support**: Handle multiple input and output files
 - **Robust Error Handling**: Comprehensive error checking and meaningful error messages
 - **Path Support**: Handles both relative and absolute paths for input/output files
 - **Space-Safe**: Properly handles filenames containing spaces and special characters